ChryssPoetry/quantum-mechanics/README.md

 Integrate quantum hardware via IBM Qiskit for real quantum experiments.
 Expand the Energy Crisis section with detailed case studies or interactive tools.
 Incorporate user authentication for saving simulations.
-This app is an excellent showcase of how quantum computing concepts can be presented interactively and applied to real-world problems like the energy crisis.
-If you’d like further enhancements or deployment guidance, feel free to ask! 🚀